What Is The Theme Of Yertle The Turtle?

 The use of allegory makes the theme of the book more accessible to children.
 They are able to comprehend complex concepts such as power, authority, and injustice through the story’s characters and events.
 It also adds depth and complexity to the book, making it enjoyable for both kids and adults.
 The use of allegory in children’s literature has been used for centuries and is still an effective way to communicate important values and ideas to young readers.

-More to Explore: Do Painted Turtles Hibernate?
+More to Explore: How Big Do Mud Turtles Get?

 Moral Lessons from Yertle the Turtle: Applying the Story to Everyday Life